richytong/functionalthreading/README.md

 ```

 ## Introduction
 The functionalthreading module provides functions for functional programming with thread-based parallelism.
 Functional programming is a programming paradigm where a program is thought to be a tree of functions.
-This module offers higher-order functions that enable the functional programming paradigm.
+This module offers higher-order functions that enable the functional programming paradigm, as well as functions and classes for concurrent programming in Python.

 ## Reference